kundajelab/bds_pipeline_modules/programming.md

   REF_FA= 	# reference genome sequence (.fa.gz)
-  BLACKLIST=  	# blacklist to filter out peaks in IDR UMAP=		# unique mappability tracks https://personal.broadinstitute.org/anshul/projects/umap
+  BLACKLIST=  	# blacklist to filter out peaks in IDR UMAP=		# unique mappability tracks https://personal.broadinstitute.org/anshul/projects/umap SPECIES_BROWSER=    # specify species name if it does not match with that in WashU browser (e.g. hg38 for hg38_ENCODE)

   TSS_ENRICH= 	# data for ATAQC
   DNASE=